-After riding through Tompkins Cove, there’s a final hill to tackle before the turnoff to Bear.
+After riding north through Tompkins Cove, there’s a final hill to tackle before the turnoff to Bear.
 It’s often referred to as Dunderberg, for the adjacent mountain.
 The climb isn’t much, about a mile at around 4%.
 But the real difficulty is car traffic.
 The road widens, going to two lanes, and with a rock wall on the west side and trees on the right, there’s nothing to see and no driveways or homes that could compel a driver to slow down and look around.
 When riding this sector, it feels that drivers treat this stretch of road as a highway, ramping up the speed, even if the two lanes switch to one at the top, and the road winds a good bit.

 It’s not a great segment of road, and I usually feel safer when riding it with a group.
 But as its one of two legal ways to get to Bear Mountatin by bike, it gets a fair amount of bike traffic.

 Riding south on this stretch of 9W isn’t much better, though it always feels much safer than when I first tackled it.
 Back then, there were boulders strewn on the road because there had been a rock slide off the adjacent mountain sometime earlier.

 There has, since I first rolled my tires over Dunderberg, been a multi-use path that parallels the climb.
 The Jones Point Path Closed to cars, apparently since 9W was created, it has always a quiet, flatter alternative.
 But it was dirt surfaced and was never maintained.
 After I had to hike-a-bike one trip, I decided never to take it again.